vantral/Machine-Learning-Final-Project/README.md

 The code is organized into different scripts for data preprocessing and classification.

 * `division.ipynb` is responsible for cutting vowels out from marked words
-* `changepoint analysis.ipynb` is responsible for ROC, changepoint and trajectory length classification and visualization
+* `ROC_TL_changepoint.ipynb` is responsible for ROC, changepoint and trajectory length classification and visualization
 * `cepstral_coefficients.ipynb` is responsible for the classification based on cepstral coefficients

 `divided` folder contains the data on each language